ahadrauf2020/yolo9000/README.md

 This project requires PyTorch, OpenCV, NumPy, MatPlotLib, PIL, etc.

 ## Environment:
-Google Cloud’s Deep Learning VM instance and Nvidia Tesla K80 GPU / Nvidia T4.
+The project's environment was a Google Cloud’s Deep Learning VM instance and Nvidia Tesla K80 GPU / Nvidia T4.

 ## Dataset:
 The dataset for this project is from https://tiny-imagenet.herokuapp.com/.
 To download it, go to the data folder in the master branch and run `get_data.sh`.